 - Additional fees or penalties

-- Increased scrutiny from payment processors
+- Closer monitoring by payment processors

-- Restrictions or termination of merchant accounts
+- Restrictions or loss of merchant accounts

 Related Concepts

-- AML — supports monitoring of suspicious transactions
+- AML — monitoring suspicious activity

-- Data protection compliance — relevant where customer data is involved
+- Data protection compliance

 Common Misunderstandings

-This article is provided for general educational purposes only and does not constitute legal, financial, or regulatory advice.
+This article is for general educational purposes only and does not constitute legal, financial, or regulatory advice.